Gunjō (manga)

 (羣青, Gunjō) is a Japanese manga series written and illustrated by Ching Nakamura.
 It was serialized in Kodansha's Monthly Morning Two from June 2007 to June 2009, before being canceled, and the manga continued its publication in Shogakukan's Monthly Ikki from February 2010 to January 2012.
 Shogakukan collected its chapters in three tankōbon volumes.
 A live-action film adaptation produced by Netflix, titled Ride or Die, premiered worldwide in April 2021.

+Plot

+Gunjō is a crime story in which Les-san, a lesbian with happy and functional life decides to help her old school friend Megane-san, a woman in an abusive marriage.
+After Les-san kills Megane-san's husband, the two women are on the run.